TheAsouka/eternalpixels/README.md

 - Paste it into `src/abis/Ethernal.json`

 ## Improvements
 - Gas cost efficiency
 - User interface
 - Handle uncaught runtime error (provider is null) if metamask is not installed (App.js)
 - Better handling of rendering Canva after a successfull transaction
+- Mapping pixel owners and pixels and display address by hovering a pixel
+- Deploy on testnet
 - ...